ipfs/specs/IPIP/0001-lightweight-rfc-process.md

 # Detailed design

-Adopt an informal RFC process for the [ipfs/specs][1] repository, providing a minimal structure for opening, reviewing, and merging specification changes.
+Adopt an informal IPIP process for the [ipfs/specs][1] repository, providing a minimal structure for opening, reviewing, and merging specification changes.

 ## Opening

-Changes to IPFS specifications can be proposed by opening a PR against the repository, and including a short "request for change" document based on the template in `RFC/0000-template.md`.
+Changes to IPFS specifications can be proposed by opening a PR against the repository, and including a short "request for change" document based on the template in `IPIP/0000-template.md`.

 ## Reviewing

-[Specs Stewards] will review new RFC PRs during weekly triage.
+[Specs Stewards] will review new IPIP PRs during weekly triage.

 IPFS Community is encouraged to participate in the review process.